Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

-As we are not aware of any method to efficiently solve the two-point boundary value problem for steerable needles, we introduce a general simple-yet-effective framework that is asymptotically near-optimal (ANO).
-Our approach, summarized in Alg.~\ref{alg:main}, takes as input any probabilistically-complete roadmap-based motion planner \rm{ALG} and an approximation factor $\varepsilon$ and returns a solution whose cost asymptotically converges to within $1 + \varepsilon$ times the cost of the optimal solution.
-We run \rm{ALG} augmented with a maximal cost value $c_\textrm{max}$ (initialized to infinity) such that every roadmap edge whose cost is more than~$c_\textrm{max}$ is considered invalid.
-Once a solution is obtained, the maximal cost value $c_\textrm{max}$ is updated to be $c/(1+\varepsilon)$ where $c$ is the cost of the solution returned by \rm{ALG}.
-It is worth noting that our framework bares resemblance to recent approaches~\cite{HZ16,KGSBBH20} to compute an asymptotically-optimal path when path cost is additive (and not the bottleneck cost).
-In using Alg.~\ref{alg:main}, we give the goal position and orientation in the body as the planner's starting state $q_\textrm{origin}$, and the needle insertion position, unconstrained in orientation, as the target state set $Q_\textrm{target}$.
+As we are not aware of any existing method to efficiently solve the two-point boundary value problem for steerable needles, we introduce a general simple-yet-effective framework.
+Our approach, summarized in Alg.~\ref{alg:planner}, takes as input any sampling-based motion planner \textit{ALG} that can efficiently discard candidate paths below a given cost threshold $c_{\text{max}}$ during its search, such as discarding edges that cause the path's cost to exceed $c_{\text{max}}$.\footnote{ This is a very natural assumption; any planner that maintains paths using a configuration-space graph can typically be adapted to discard candidate paths below a given cost threshold. } Our algorithm also requires an approximation factor $\varepsilon$, which controls how aggressively the cost threshold geometrically decreases after each successive found candidate trajectory.
+For the first solution to be unconstrained, we initialize $c_{\text{max}}$ to infinity (Alg.~\ref{alg:planner} line~\ref{alg:planner:line:init-cmax}).
+Once a solution is obtained, the maximal cost value $c_\textrm{max}$ is updated to be $C(\vec{\pi})/(\num{1}+\varepsilon)$ (Alg.~\ref{alg:planner} line~\ref{alg:planner:line:set-cmax}), where $C$ is the cost function and $\vec{\pi}$ is the solution returned by \textit{ALG} (Alg.~\ref{alg:planner} line~\ref{alg:planner:line:call-alg}).

-While a complete proof that our algorithmic framework is indeed ANO for the bottleneck cost is out of the scope of this paper, we provide a proof sketch: Let $\pi^*$ be the path with the minimal bottleneck cost and let $c^*$ be this cost.
-This implies that for every cost $c > c^*$, there exists some path $\pi_{c}$ whose bottleneck cost is smaller or equal than $c$.
-This, together with the fact that \rm{ALG} is probabilistically complete implies that for every $c \geq c^*$, \rm{ALG} will be able to (asymptotically) compute a path whose bottleneck cost is smaller or equal than $c$.
-This process repeats until $c<c^*$.
-Thus, the last path returned will have a maximal bottleneck cost of $(1+\varepsilon) \cdot c^*$.